Abdulmohaimen-devops/deploy_microservices_app_k8s/README.md

 ### use istio as advanced descion maker

-Use Istio to make 10% of http request go to your custom fork of the frontend
+first : Use Istio to make 100% of http request go to  frontend and 0% for frontend2 secound : : Use Istio to make 100% of http request go to  frontend2 and 0% for frontend

 ```
-kubectl apply -f deployement2.yml  # add another app to forward some of traffic
+kubectl apply -f deployment2.yml  # add another app to forward some of traffic
 kubectl apply -f router.yml   # add router decsions and vService
 ```